istvanballok/gardener/docs/usage/logging.md

 ![](images/shoot-node-logging-architecture.png)
 The logging stack is extended to scrape logs from the systemd services of each shoots' nodes and from all Gardener components in the shoot `kube-system` namespace.
 These logs are exposed only to the Gardener operators.

 Also, in the shoot control plane an `event-logger` pod is deployed which scrapes events from the shoot `kube-system` namespace and shoot `control-plane` namespace in the seed.
 The `event-logger` logs the events to the standard output.
-Then the `fluent-bit` gets these events as container logs and sends them to the Loki in the shoot control plane (similar to how it works for any other control plane component).
+Then the `fluent-bit` gets these events as container logs and sends them to the Vali in the shoot control plane (similar to how it works for any other control plane component).

 ### How to access the logs
 The first step is to authenticate in front of the Plutono ingress.